Robinlovelace/Creating-maps-in-R/intro-spatial.md

-As the figure shows, only stations within the London borroughs are now shown.
+As the figure shows, only stations within the London boroughs are now shown.

-The *third* way to acheive the same result uses the `rgeos` package.
+The *third* way to achieve the same result uses the `rgeos` package.
-This is more complex and not included in this tutorial (interested readers can see a vignette of this, to accomany the tutorial on [RPubs.com/Robinlovelace](http://rpubs.com/RobinLovelace/11796)).
+This is more complex and not included in this tutorial (interested readers can see a vignette of this, to accompany the tutorial on [RPubs.com/Robinlovelace](http://rpubs.com/RobinLovelace/11796)).
 The next section demonstrates
 spatial aggregation, a more advanced version of spatial subsetting.